 - Lawfully present children and pregnant women with no five-year waiting period

-- Children and pregnant women not eligible for Health First Colorado
+- Children and pregnant people not eligible for Health First Colorado

-- Children and pregnant women who do not have other health insurance
+- Children and pregnant people who do not have other health insurance

 |Family Size||Approximate Monthly Family Income to Qualify for Child Health Plan Plus (CHP+)|